jodiqiao/internship_analysis/README.md

 • Not only are there a sizable number of data intern opportunities in Toronto, but also in Montreal and Ottawa... which is great for me!

-• Summary text, in general, didn't offer much insight into qualifications sought; however, it seems like python is a favoured language, and 'software'/'developer positions' are likely to seek candidates with knowledge of java, c
+• Summary text, in general, didn't offer much insight into qualifications sought; however, it seems like python is a favoured language, and 'software'/'developer' positions are likely to seek candidates with knowledge of java, c

 ### Acknowledgments